Under Income Tax Act in India, you can take the benefit of tax savings deductions under section 80c by invest in small savings investments.

 Deduction is allowed for the payment of premium of the policy taken in the name of self, spouse and any children, but deduction is not allowed for the payment of premium of your parents.

 HUF can take deduction of payment of policy taken in the name of its members.
-Maximum limit of deduction shall be 10% of actual sum assured.
+Maximum limit of deduction is as follows:

 9) Repayment of Housing Loan